VisualSource/X-Wing-Wiki/docs/Obstacles.md

 The ship breaks all its locks and all locks on it and then is assigned one strain token.
 Roll one attack die.
 On a :hit: result, the ship is assigned one ion token.
 On a :critical-hit: result, the ship is assigned three ion tokens.

 Gas clouds are new obstacles, and players may select them instead of asteroids or debris clouds.

+- While a ship is at range 0 the ship cannot perform attacks.
+- While a ship is at range 0 the ship cannot acquire locks and cannot be locked.

 ![Gas Clouds](Gas_Clouds.webp)